Veles (god): Post-Christian Veles

 After the advent of Christianity, Veles was split into several different characters.
-As a god of the underworld and dragons, he became identified with the Devil.
+As a chthonic god of the underworld and magic, he became identified with the Devil and ambiguous lower mythological beings such as the chort, the leshy, and the vodyanoy.
 His more benevolent sides were transformed to several Christian saints.
 As a protector of cattle, he became associated with Saint Blaise, popularly known among various Slavic nations as St. Vlaho, St. Blaz, or St. Vlasiy (Armenian: Սուրբ Վլասի; germ: Blasius; fr: Blaise; sp: San Blas; port: São Brás; it: San Biagio; Croat: sv.
 Blaž; eng: Blase; Greek: Άγιος Βλάσιος).
 In Yaroslavl, for example, the first church built on the site of Veles's pagan shrine was dedicated to St Blaise, for the latter's name was similar to Veles and he was likewise considered a heavenly patron of shepherds.
 As mentioned already, in many Eastern Slavic folk tales, he was replaced by St. Nicholas, probably because the popular stories of the saint describe him as a giver of wealth and a sort of trickster.

+Similarly, in a western Slavic context, Veles' attributes were split between the devil and the saints.
+The former is evidenced by Old Czech references to Veles as a demon: "Jat se to[mu di]wym ky czert tie na mne poslal ja kyt jest czert moc nademnu dal ja kit jest czert aneb ky weles aneb ky zmek tie proti mne zbudil a nawedl." ("I marvel at who has sent the devil upon me, who has given the devil such power over me, who it is, the devil or weles or some zmek, that has stirred you up and set you against me."), "O nechmež již těch hříchuov u velesa!" ("Oh, let us leave these sins with veles already!").
+A similar phrase is included in the czech translation of Book of Sirach from 1561: "Ženě své zlé toho by přál, aby divokou husí byla a někam k Velesu za moře zaletěla a věčně se domů nevrátila." ("He would wish for his bad wife, that she would be a wild goose and fly somewhere to veles over the see, and never returned home").
+This has variously been interpreted as either referring to Veles as residing across the sea, or as a generic phrase where Veles is once again identified with the devil.
+However, in west Slavic folklore, the devil is not unanimously evil, and in many folk tales he appears as the helper of the protagonist, often being the wealth giver and aiding the hero in deceiving his enemies, and becoming a positive figure despite his continuing associations with punishing the souls of sinners.